mariaelisaaraya/GoLazyStellar/README.md

-# 🏆 GoLazy — Community Rewards with XLM
+# 🏆 GoLazy — Community Rewards with USDC

-> Soroban smart contract to launch challenges, add participants, and distribute XLM rewards without intermediaries.
+> Soroban smart contract to launch challenges, add participants, and distribute USDC rewards without intermediaries.

 ---

 ## 📍 Description

-**GoLazy** allows any individual or community to create public challenges, invite participants, and automatically distribute rewards in XLM.
+**GoLazy** allows any individual or community to create public challenges, invite participants, and automatically distribute rewards in USDC.
 It's designed for use by social impact projects, cooperatives, NGOs, or collectives seeking open, decentralized, and auditable tools.

 ---